Cayley Graphs on Billiard Surfaces, and Their Genus: Results

-Now consider the graph rotation $\rho_1$ defined on $G$ in the following way.
-Each vertex $x$ of $G$ is adjacent to three other vertices $v_{x,a},v_{x,b},v_{x,c}$ via edges with labels $a$, $b$, and $c$, respectively.
-Using this notation, for each $x$, define the rotation $\rho_1$ at $x$ to be $x.v_{x,a}v_{x,b}v_{x,c}$.
-Then any walk whose first edge is $a$ will begin with the edge string $abcabc$.
-Since the element $abc\in D_n$ is a reflection, we know that it is its own inverse.
-Hence $abcabc$ is the identity in $D_n$, from which it follows that $abcabc$ always describes a circuit in the directed graph.
-Indeed, any directed edge in $G$ is a part of such a circuit.
-Since $G$ has $6n$ directed edges, it follows that $\rho_1$ induces exactly $r(\rho_1)=\dfrac{6n}{6}=n$ circuits.
-Thus $g\leq 1+\dfrac{n-r(\rho_1)}{2}=1$.
-That is, the genus of $G$ is at most 1.

-Next we determine when the genus of $G(p_1,p_2,p_3)$ is 0.
+\begin{theorem} The genus of $G=G(p_1,p_2,p_3)$ is always 0 or 1.
+In particular, the genus is zero if and only if $T(p_1,p_2,p_3)$ is isosceles and $n=p_1+p_2+p_3$ is even. \end{theorem} \begin{proof} By Lemma \ref{lemma:max_genus}, the genus $g$ of $G(p_1,p_2,p_3)$ is at most 1.
+Next we determine when $g=0$.
 Suppose that $g=0$, and that $\rho$ is a maximal rotation of $G$.
 Since all circuits of $G$ have even length of at least 4, it follows that $\rho$ must induce a circuit of length 4.
-By Lemma \ref{lemma:isosceles_four_word}, this can only occur if $T(p_1,p_2,p_3)$ is isosceles.
+By Lemma \ref{lemma:isosceles_four_word}, this can only occur if $T(p_1,p_2,p_3)$ is right or isosceles.
+But by Lemma \ref{lemma:right_nonplanar}, a genus 0 graph cannot arise from a right triangle.
 Lemma \ref{lemma:isosceles_genus} finishes the proof. \end{proof}

+We observe that Theorem \ref{main_theorem} easily extends to any polygon whose sides have no more than 3 distinct slopes.

+\begin{corollary} Let $P$ be a rational-angled polygon in the plane and let $S$ be the set of slopes (possibly including $\infty$) of $P$.
+If $|S|\leq 3$ then the Cayley graph arising from $P$ will have genus 0 or 1. \end{corollary} \begin{proof} The Cayley graph $G$ arising from $P$ is actually $m$-regular, where $m=|S|$.
+If $m=3$ then $G$ is isomorphic to the graph of some triangle with the same set of slopes; hence Theorem \ref{main_theorem} applies.
+If $m=2$ then $G$ is a connected 2-regular graph and hence a cycle, which has genus 0. \end{proof}

+So, for example, all trapezoids will yield graphs of genus 0 or 1, as will all ``L-shaped'' tables.